Fredrum/rpi_v4l2_tests/README.md

 There's tearing in the playback.
 I haven't bothered trying to fix this yet as there's an as-of-yet unsolved Raspberry OS problem with the tearing.
 Also I didn't want to add double bufferering as my goal is low latency.

 Talking about the latency I think it might be faster and probably also lower system/bus bandwith use setting the camera to produce some YUV format.
 I didn't want to do that either as I think it would have involved setting up an ISP unit and I wanted to keep it simple to start with.
+The issue here is that you are limited in what pixelformats are compatible with the RPis 3d graphics, V3D.